YangXingHao96/DistributedSystem/README.md

 #### Set up database

-up test database that will be used by the server
+Set up test database that will be used by the server.
+Note: docker-compose is a prerequisite here.
 ```
 make database
 ```